There are no active ads.

 Everything else about this movie is awful.
 Just simply awful.

-Character motivations are threadbare and boiled down to just enormously broad strokes.
+Character motivations are threadbare and boiled down to enormously broad strokes.
 And that is made even more painful when people simply can’t act.
-Prince put friends and longtime associates in this movie without a care if they could deliver a line, and most of them can’t.
+Prince cast friends and longtime associates in this movie without a care in the world about whether they could deliver a line, and most of them can’t.

 Viewing it this many years later, it turns out it would have been much better off as a concert film and just ignored trying to tell any sort of story because all you ended up with is a dark, unpleasant cesspool of unlikeable characters.

-1984 Movie Reviews will return on August 10 with Cloak & Dagger and Red Dawn!
+1984 Movie Reviews will return on August 3 with Grandview U.S.A., Joy of Sex, and The Philadelphia Experiment!

 Advertisement